gsmatth/shooters-log/README.md

 Example: shooters-log-staging.herokuapp.com/api/signin

-Required data:
+Required Data:
 * Authorization header
 * Provide username and password as JSON

 This route will require an authorization header that needs to include the `username:password` of the specific user to be authenticated.
 Signing in will return a brand new token that will be used for future user ID reference.